Introduction to Audio Recording

 Total | 100% |

-- Record digital audio from microphones, synthesizers and other electronic instruments.
+- Capture a clean audio signal from microphones and other electronic sources;

 No texts or materials are required.
-All required hardware and software for the completion of assignments and projects is available in the lab (Room 3220) or studio (Room 3280).
-Students who wish to work outside the lab may want to purchase their own copies of the software used in class.
+All required hardware and software for the completion of assignments and projects is available on campus.
+Students may wish to purchase software licences enabling them to work on assignments off campus.
 A complete list of recommended software will be available at the first class session.

 Requisites